ladobarnovi/ravel-vst/README.md

   identical note-ons on one channel, so one note-off would silence both and the survivor would hang forever.
 Same pitch + same channel retriggers in place.
 - **Turning Voices down releases anything outside the new limit**, rather than orphaning it.
+  So does flipping the Poly switch, which re-partitions the slots underneath.

 Every voice shares the single **Note channel** and its one pitch bend register, mono or poly — so overlapping notes that need different microtones (Quantize off, or a non-12-EDO scale)